nicolabs/nicolabs.net/_posts/2023-06-06-ProtonMail-vs-Mailfence.md

 On the other hand if, like most people, you want to exchange emails with non-Proton users, copies of your messages will be found *unencrypted* in others' mailboxes anyway.
 In this case Proton does not offer significant advantages and **you will prefer providers implementing email standards like Mailfence or others, for a better integration** with common software.

 Note that what applies to Mailfence here might apply to other email providers with end-to-end encryption as well.
-I've actually started to test Tutanota some time ago and they were looking so much the same that I've not bothered testing both of them.

 Ultimately, **if you search for secure and practical *messaging*, then you might not want to use emails at all** and switch over to other protocols like XMPP, Signal, ... which have a larger user base than Proton and are built on security-focused standards, unlike emails.